-360 product spin in Facebook
+360 product spin on Facebook

-Step 2 – Copy the URL of the spin.
-You can get the URL by opening the spin in a new window (right-click on a spin file):
+2. Copy the URL of the spin.
+You can get the URL by right-clicking on the spin file and choosing “Copy Direct link”:

-The URL will look something like this:
+The URL is also available under spin preview.
+It will look something like this:

-Step 4 – Publish your post and you’ll see a beautiful spinning animation in your Facebook activity feed.
+4. Publish your post and you’ll see a beautiful spinning animation in your Facebook activity feed.

 The spin will be 500px width and up to 72 frames in length – making a high-quality, smooth animated GIF on Facebook.
 If your spin has more than 72 frames, some won’t appear in the animation.